Summary of New 2018 Estate, Gift, and Generation Skipping Transfer Tax Law and Planning with Portability

-In the above example of a spouse who survived his or her first two spouses, the spouse picks up another $4,472,000, per spouse, in tax savings, for a total of up to $8,944,000.
-Adding in the spouse himself or herself, there is another $4,472,000, for a total estate tax savings of up to $13,416,000.
+In the above example of a spouse who survived his or her first two spouses, the spouse picks up another $4,560,000, per spouse, in tax savings, for a total of up to $9,120,000 Adding in the spouse himself or herself, there is another $4,560,000, for a total estate tax savings of up to $13,680,000.
 There are also methods of leveraging the gifts and saving even more taxes.
-Obviously, this is a strategy for the very rich, since most married couples do not have taxable estates of over $11,180,000 and will not need the portability of DSUEA/DSUE.
+Obviously, this is a strategy for the very rich, since most married couples do not have taxable estates of over $11,400,000 for 2019 and will not need the portability of DSUEA/DSUE.

 However, on December 31, 2025, the estate tax exemption will “sunset”, meaning expire, and go back to the old limits, which will effectively reduce it by one-half (1/2), but still with the inflation adjustment.
 It should be noted that the favorable income tax rates will also sunset on December 31, 2025.
-This likely means that the expiration of the income tax rate cuts for the middle class will be used as leverage by the Republicans to keep the estate, gift, and generation skipping transfer tax exemption amounts or increase them.
+The estimate for the estate tax exemption in 2026 is about $6,000,000, adjusted for inflation.
+This also likely means that the expiration of the income tax rate cuts for the middle class will be used as leverage by the Republicans to keep the estate, gift, and generation skipping transfer tax exemption amounts or increase them.

-In some cases, the new estate tax exemption, even without further increases, can save a married couple nearly $9,000,000 in estate taxes, as discussed above.
-Also, with proper planning, this can be leveraged.
+In some cases, the new estate tax exemption, even without further increases, can save a married couple over $9,000,000 in estate taxes, as discussed above.
+Also, with proper planning, this can be leveraged, also as explained above.

 Also keep in mind that certain lifetime gifts also reduce the exemption amount.
 Both gift taxes and estate taxes share the same exemption amount.
 However, present interest gifts of not more than the annual exclusion amount from gift taxes do not reduce the exemption amount.